The Northern Cardinal is a frequent visitor to bird feeders, and one of the most admired backyard bird species.

-Every greeting card company in North America must use this birds picture against a backdrop of snow during the Christmas season.
+Every greeting card company in North America must use these birds' pictures against a backdrop of snow during the holiday season.

-These birds are permanent residents throughout their range.
+Northern Cardinals are permanent residents throughout their range.

 At your bird feeder, one of the mating habits you may see is referred to as "mate feeding".

 Mate-feeding continues through the egg-laying and incubation phases of breeding.

 Mate feeding is thought to be part of the pair bonding process.

-Pairs often stay mated until one dies at which time the surviving mate will look for another partner.
+Pairs often stay mated until one dies, at which time the surviving mate will look for another partner.

 The female builds the nest while the male keeps a close eye on her and the surrounding territory for predators and other males.

 The nest is made up of twigs, bark strips, vine leaves, rootlets, and paper lined with vines, grass, and hair.

 Cardinals nest in a variety of locations.
 Early in the season they are more likely to build nest in small evergreen trees or shrubs that provide better shelter in cooler weather.